railwayapp/docs/src/docs/reference/production-readiness-checklist.md

     Using [deployment regions](/reference/deployment-regions), you can deploy an entire instance of your application in another region.

-    To save on cost of running a separate instance of your application, use [App Sleep](/reference/app-sleeping) to turn down resource usage on the inactive instance.
+    To save on cost of running a separate instance of your application, use [App Sleep](/reference/app-sleeping) to turn down resource usage on the inactive services.

 **&check; Regularly back up your data**

 - Data is critical to preserve in many applications.
 You should ensure you have a backup strategy in place for your data.

-    Implement a [cron service](/guides/cron-jobs) to dump and store your data on an external resource.
+    Implement a [cron service](/guides/cron-jobs) to dump and store your data backups.

-    If you use Postgres, check out one of our popular templates - <a href="https://railway.app/template/I4zGrH" target="_blank">PostgreSQL S3 Backups</a>
+    If you use Postgres, check out one of our popular templates - <a href="https://railway.app/template/I4zGrH" target="_blank">PostgreSQL S3 Backups</a>.

+    *We are exploring ways to implement a native solution for backing up your data.
+If you have any thoughts, we would love to hear from you in our <a href="https://community.railway.app/feature-request/native-database-backups-for-popular-data-8ec06824" target="_blank">community forums</a>.*

 ---